A female student dressed in school uniform sitting in a classroom at a desk with other students in the background

 Resources for Schools

-Faith in the North’ aims to engage and connect Church and Community primary and secondary schools across the Northern Province through encouraging children and young people to explore the ChristianChristian Name originally given to disciples of Jesus by outsiders and gradually adopted by the Early Church to designate all members of the church.
+Faith in the North’ aims to engage and resource Church and Community primary and secondary schools across the Northern Province through encouraging children and young people to explore the ChristianChristian Name originally given to disciples of Jesus by outsiders and gradually adopted by the Early Church to designate all members of the church.
 Faith through the stories of the past, particularly the Northern Saints.

 We invite you and your school to explore the importance of the people, places, and rich heritage of the North.
 2027 will see the 1400th anniversary of the baptismBaptism The Sacramental rite of admission into the Christian Church.
 The candidate is immersed in or sprinkled with water in the name of the Trinity and may also be anointed with oil. in YorkYork 1.
 A Roman city and early centre of Christianity.
 2. Diocese and province under the leadership of the Archbishop of York. by BishopBishop Bishops exercised pastoral care over a diocese and authority to confirm and ordain Paulinus of King Edwin, the first king of NorthumbriaNorthumbria Northumbria was an early medieval Anglian kingdom in what is now Northern England and South Scotland. to profess the Christian faith.